Carolyn Crump: Career

 She is a member of the Women of Color Quilters Network.
 In 2009, her quilt From Vision to Victory, celebrating the inauguration of Barack Obama, was exhibited at the Historical Society of Washington, D.C.
 Her 2020 quilt Cracked Justice uses a multi-media approach to illustrate the George Floyd protests in Minneapolis.
 During the COVID-19 pandemic, she began designing quilted face masks with activist themes.

 Crump states that she was inspired to pursue quilt-making because it was passed down through her family.
 She cites Michelangelo and the old masters as her artistic influences.

 In addition to quilt-making, Crump works in several other media including etching, handmade paper, acrylic paint, clay and wood.

 Exhibitions

 In 2017, her work was included in the Dynamic Diversity exhibition at the Texas Quilt Museum.
 In 2019, she had work featured in the Fiber Art in the Digital Age show at the Wisconsin Museum of Quilts and Fiber Arts.
 In 2020, Crump's quilt Cracked Justice was exhibited at the Textile Center in Minneapolis.

 Collections

 Her work is included in the Michigan State University African American Quilt Collection.
-Her work, BLM-4, was acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.
+Four of her masks, BLM-4, George Floyd, Mermaid, and Schoolgirl, were acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.